 Katherine Morris is BNFL Chair of Environmental Radioactivity at The University of Manchester and has over 20 years’ experience in academic research with over 40 research awards totalling >£12 M research income as principal investigator or co-investigator on UKRI, EU and industry proposals.
 She brings expertise in the speciation and fate of radionuclides in engineered and natural environments.
 Kath’s diversity of funding reflects her deep knowledge of the UKRI and industry funding landscape in nuclear environmental sciences and her ability to work flexibly to deliver funding and research results, the latter evidenced by her >90 peer reviewed publications in the field of environmental radioactivity research.
 She also has held an advisory role on the UKRI Energy Strategic Advisory Committee and has extensive experience reviewing proposals for NERC and EPSRC.
 She edited the 2014 conference proceedings for the IGDTP Conference delivered in partnership with RWM.
 She is firmly committed to equality and diversity issues in both the academic and nuclear arena and in 2018 she was awarded the Women in Nuclear “Mission Possible Award” for promoting equality and diversity in her research from the WiN Network.

-Nuclear Waste Services RSO Sheffield Lead, Chair in Nuclear Material Degradation and EPSRC Early Career Research Fellow and Reader, The University of Sheffield
+Nuclear Waste Services RSO Sheffield Lead, Chair in Nuclear Material Degradation and EPSRC Early Career Research Fellow and Reader, The University of Sheffield.

 Professor Sam Shaw